FAQs

 How can I preview the studies?

-If you're new to Noeo, we completely understand that you want to check out our studies before purchase.
+If you're new to Noeo, I completely understand that you want to check out our studies before purchase.
 For each Noeo study, a week-long sample lesson is available as a free PDF download.
-Click here to see all of the available samples (you will also find these in the "details" section for each study).
-Each sample will include an explanation of how the study works, an introduction to that particular study and its themes, one week of homework lessons, and the “Talk about it” discussion guide for that week.
+Click here to see all of the available samples (these can also be found in the "details" section for each study).
+Each sample will include

 I don’t have a group, can I do these studies by myself?

 Of course!
-While Noeo Bible studies are intentionally designed around group conversation, the homework is still relevant and helpful for personal study.
+Noeo Bible studies are intentionally designed around group conversation, but the homework is still relevant and helpful for personal study.
 And if you like journaling, you could choose a few of the “Talk about it” questions to use as prompts for thinking more deeply about what you studied.

-Are Noeo Bible studies just for women?
+Are Noeo Bible studies just for women

 Will you be adding any new/additional studies?